Acts 20: In Troas (verses 7–12)

+Textual and Chronological Analysis

+Linguistic analysis of the original Greek text highlights that the phrase translated as "the first day of the week" in verse 7 is τῇ μιᾷ τῶν σαββάτων (tē mia tōn sabbatōn), which literally translates as "on the one of the Sabbaths."
+With the context of verse 6—which timestamps the departure immediately "after the Days of Unleavened Bread"—Luke's phrasing serves as a chronological marker coinciding with the counting of the seven weekly Sabbaths during the Omer count from Passover to Shavuot/Pentecost.
+(Leviticus 23:15–16).

+The Festival of Unleavened Bread concludes on the 21st day of the first month.
+Luke reports a precise sequence for the travel log beginning on the 22nd day of the first month, tracking a 5-day journey from Philippi that concludes on the 26th day, followed by a fixed 7-day stay in Troas beginning on the 27th day.
+This 12-day timeline crosses a new month transition, making Paul's stay in Troas end exactly 13 days after the unleavened bread festival concluded, landing this farewell gathering on a mid-week evening (calculated as a Tuesday).
+Luke's record of this event as "on one of the sabbaths" was during the week of the 3rd Omer Sabbath counting towards Shavuot/Pentecost.
+The text notes that the believers gathered to break bread in the evening, and Paul, intending to depart the next day, preached until midnight.
+Luke records this as merely a farewell event alongside the fall and revival of Eutychus, rather than a proof text for the institutional Sunday or traditional "Lord's day" celebration claim.
+Luke provides enough information for this "mia ton sabbaton" all night assembly to be a specific 3rd Omer week meeting prior to Paul's 19-mile journey on foot at daybreak.

 Verse 9

 And in a window sat a certain young man named Eutychus, who was sinking into a deep sleep.
 He was overcome by sleep; and as Paul continued speaking, he fell down from the third story and was taken up dead.

 Eutychus was a young man of (Alexandria) Troas tended to by St. Paul.
 The name Eutychus means "fortunate".
 Eutychus fell asleep due to the long nature of the discourse Paul was giving and fell from his seat out of a three-story window.
 Paul's immediate action to resurrect Eutychus (verse 10) recalls the miracles of Elijah and Elisha (1 Kings 17:21–22; 2 Kings 4:34–35).
 The term "dead" (Greek: nekros) is used to emphasize that this is to be seen as a real miracle (verse 10).